 - Set the amperage a little higher (5%) than usual for improved arc stability and burn the zinc easier, especially when you weld fillet welds.

 - Use a short arc length to reduce all zinc problems.
 A short arc length is essential if you weld vertically to prevent liquid zinc from running into the puddle.

 - It’s very important to weld with a reduced traveling speed, depending on the coating thickness and process.
 Slow processes with a strong arc like stick welding need a 10-20% slower traveling speed.
 Faster ones like MIG need a 20-30% slower traveling speed.
 When you weld slower, the increased heat will burn the zinc coating easier, evaporate zinc in the puddle, and allow fumes to escape before the puddle solidifies.

 - Use a torch manipulation technique that always points the arc in front of the puddle but not over it.
 See the following picture.

 - Always fill the ending crater.
-If the crater is concave, the shrinkage forces may crack it, especially if zinc is trapped inside it.
+If the crater is concave, the shrinkage forces may crack it, especially if there is zinc trapped inside.

 Finally, let’s see what to do after welding.